 a non-profit organization that promotes interest and study in weaving and the related fiber arts.
 Anyone is welcome to join.
 Our members are located primarily in the Rochester, NY area, with newsletter members who live throughout the United States and abroad.

 Our monthly program lecture highlights a topic or artist.
-Topics have ranged from Native American basket weaving to travelogues of fiber practices in Nepal or Ghana or Japan.
+Topics have ranged from rug weaving to travelogues of fiber practices in Nepal or Ghana.
 There have been panel discussions about the vagaries of warp and weft as well as inspirational portfolios showcasing an artist’s career.
+The Guild has also begun an evening meeting.
+See the CALENDAR for specific dates.
 Workshops are presented two or three times a year for indepth study in a fiber area.
 See PROGRAMS for details.

 The Guild operates a Weaving & Fiber Arts Center with instructors teaching courses in the fiber arts.
 See THE CENTER for information about courses, registration and location.

-Our HOLIDAY SALE for 2013 will be held in early November in Brighton Town Park.
-There will be vendors offering a wide range of Wearables; Fashion Accessories; Jewelry; Fine Arts and Crafts.
-Come to buy or browse, hear music and learn about fiber arts and the Guild.
+We hold an annual HOLIDAY SALE in early November.
+Our members offer a wide range of Wearables; Fashion Accessories; Jewelry; Fine Arts and Crafts for purchase.
+Come to buy or learn about fiber arts and the Guild.

 Apply modern technology to our craft---from chemical dyes to computer software